leahjlou/react-hooks-examples/README.md

 It contains some content with a colorscheme determined by a theme, which you can choose from a dropdown above.

-The theme lives in a React Context object.
-At the top level, there is a Provider which sets and stores the current theme and provides a function to update it.
-The `ThemeSwitcher` and the `Article` both use the `useContext` Hook to easily reference the current theme from the nearest provider (defined in `ArticleWrapper`).
+The current theme lives in a React Context.
+At the top level `ArticleWrapper`, there's a Provider which sets and stores the current theme and provides a function to update it.
+The wrapper renders the `ThemeSwitcher` and `Article` components, which both use the `useContext` Hook to easily reference the current theme from the nearest Provider.